hashicorp/terraform-provider-local/website/docs/d/file.html.md

 The following attribute is exported:

 * `content` - The raw content of the file that was read.
 It will be an empty string if `sensitive` is true.
 * `content_base64` - The base64 encoded version of the file content (use this when dealing with binary data).
+It will be an empty string if `sensitive` is true.
 * `sensitive_content` - This will be populated with the raw content of the file  only when the `sensitive` argument is set to `true`.
+Otherwise it will be an empty string.
+* `sensitive_content_base64` - This will be populated with the base64 encoded version of the file content only when the `sensitive` argument is set to `true`.
 Otherwise it will be an empty string.

 The content of the file must be valid UTF-8 due to Terraform's assumptions about string encoding.
 Files that do not contain UTF-8 text will have invalid